Miranda Lambert Stuns At The ACM Awards

 — Miranda Lambert (@mirandalambert) March 29, 2015

-However in 2015, cracks began to show in their relationship.
+However, in 2015, cracks began to show in their relationship.
 In June of 2015, in a move that was a far cry from their usual Twitter antics, the pair mentioned the CMT Awards without mentioning each other.
 The two continued to cross paths without mentioning one another; first at Calgary Stampede, where Miranda was forced to cancel her performance due to vocal cord inflammation, and then again at the Frontier Days festival in Cheyenne.

 At the Cheyenne concert, Miranda was visibly upset as she sang “The House That Built Me.”
 The song was written for Blake as a testament of their love and continues to be a fan favorite.